Creating Custom Fields

 - Start > Configuration > Customisation > Record Types.
 Select the record type of Organisations and open the Custom Fields tab > New Custom Field.

-- Make sure you select iFrame as the custom field type.
+- Select iFrame as the custom field type.

-Now when you open an Organisation record you'll either see a field that displays the Google map for that Organisation's location (provided that both the Postcode and Country fields are populated with valid values) or you'll see a new tab which displays the map.
+Now, when you open an Organisation Record where the Postcode and Country fields are populated with valid values, then you will either see a field that displays the Google map for that Organisation's location, or you will see a new tab which displays the map.

 A field to store a whole number.
 Alpha characters cannot be entered in number fields.
 This field can be made searchable.